Representation of Markov chains by random maps: existence and regularity conditions: Measures on bundles

-In the previous section we constructed random maps for a family of measures on $\mathbb{R}^{n}$.
-In order to use this result also for a family of measures on a manifold we need to lift these measures to measures on $\mathbb{R}^{n}$.
-The idea is to use the local equivalence via the exponential map of a neighbourhood of a point $p\in N$ and a neighbourhood of $0$ of the tangent space at that point~\cite{Jos11}.
-In other words, the map
+In the previous section we addressed the regularity of random maps depending on the properties of the family of measures.
+The constructions were almost entirely carried out on $\mathbb{R}^{n}$.
+In the next section, we shall tackle the problem of constructing random diffeomorphisms on Riemannian manifolds.
+In order to use the results on regularity, we shall lift the measures on the manifolds first to measures on their tangent bundles and then to measures on a trivial vector bundle containing the tangent bundle.
+The idea is to use the local equivalence via the exponential map of a neighbourhood of a point $p\in N$ and a neighbourhood of $0$ of the tangent space at that point~\cite{Jos11} and that via Nash's embedding theorem the tangent bundle is contained in a trivial bundle.
+In this section we assume $M$ to be a complete separable metric space, and $N$ a locally compact Riemannian manifold.
+For $p \in N$, we shall locally endow $T_{p}N$ with the structure of a probability space via the \textit{exponential map} $\operatorname{exp}_{p} : T_{p}N \to N$.
+We say that $Q \subset T_{p}N$ is measurable if $\operatorname{exp}_{p}(Q) \subset N$ is measurable.